Type-Moon resources

 FBates Fate/stay night retranslation

 FBates set out to do a complete from-scratch retranslation of Fate/stay night in 2021.
-The most recent update in 2023, which linked here, covers around three quarters of the game.
+The most recent update in 2023, which is linked here, covers around three quarters of the game.
 The official translation was announced before the project was finished, and I don't know whether FBates intends to finish their own translation at this point.

 Tsukihimates